andrewacashner/hearingfaithms/chapters/chapter-3.md

 figures to represent music, but also by referring to multiple existing genres and style of music within one villancico.
-As the poem depicts the actual singing performed at the first Christmas, Padilla uses the style of a madrigal to evoke and embody convivial group singing.
+As the poem depicts the actual singing performed at the first Christmas, Padilla uses the style of a genre used for convivial group singing.
 The angels, planets, shepherds, and animals around the créche are represented not only as singing in the abstract---they are singing a madrigal.